MIT Radiation Laboratory: Closure

 When the Radiation Laboratory closed, the OSRD agreed to continue funding for the Basic Research Division, which officially became part of MIT on July 1, 1946, as the Research Laboratory of Electronics at MIT (RLE).
 Other wartime research was taken up by the MIT Laboratory for Nuclear Science, which was founded at the same time.
 Both laboratories principally occupied Building 20 until 1957.

 Most of the important research results of the Rad Lab were documented in a 28-volume compilation entitled the MIT Radiation Laboratory Series, edited by Louis N. Ridenour and published by McGraw-Hill between 1947 and 1953.
 This is no longer in print, but the series was re-released as a two-CD-ROM set in 1999 (ISBN 1-58053-078-8) by publisher Artech House.
 More recently, it has become available online.

-Postwar declassification of the work at the MIT Rad Lab made available, via the Series, a quite-large body of knowledge about advanced electronics.
+Postwar declassification of the work at the MIT Rad Lab made available, via the Series, a quite large body of knowledge about advanced electronics.
 A reference (identity long forgotten) credited the Series with the development of the post-World War II electronics industry.

 With the cryptology and cryptographic efforts centered at Bletchley Park and Arlington Hall and the Manhattan Project, the development of microwave radar at the Radiation Laboratory represents one of the most significant, secret, and outstandingly successful technological efforts spawned by the Anglo-American relations in World War II.
 The Radiation Laboratory was named an IEEE Milestone in 1990.

+Nine members of the Radiation Laboratory went on to win Nobel Prizes later in life: